 12. Find complementary businesses.
 Partner with them.

+Partnering with other businesses is a great way to grow your business.
 Are you a writer?
 Partner with a designer or a videographer and pitch prospective clients together by offering complete packages.
 Are you a finance person?
 Join up with an office administrator and a fractional HR exec.
 Together, you can pitch clients, deliver better products, and have more fun.
 Basically, you form an ad hoc agency, which gives more services to the clients, increases your reach, and lets you make new friends (see tip #2).

 13. Only promise what you can deliver.